benoitvidis/docker-rootless-X-intel/README.md

-# X client lib & pulseaudio in an Alpine container
+# X client lib & pulseaudio in an Ubuntu container

 Intel drivers only included